Data Protection

 It is not enough to draft policies to create a privacy program in the organization.
 Implementing the policies and ensuring that the organization has an appropriate infrastructure to support compliance with such policies is the key.

-A comprehensive privacy program includes, at a minimum, the following elements:
+A comprehensive privacy compliance program includes, at a minimum, the following elements:

 • Appointment of a privacy officer/external DPO service;